Wang Chiu-Hwa: Studies and work in the United States: 1940s–1979

 Wang was born in Beiping on 8 August 1925.
 Her father was Wang Shijie, a scholar and politician who moved to Taiwan during the Chinese Civil War, her mother, Xiao Dehua, was a painter, and the musician Xiao Youmei was her maternal uncle.
 After earning her bachelor's degree in architecture at the National Central University in Chongqing, China, which was China’s first university programme for architecture.
 Wang Chiu-Hwa moved to Seattle to continue her studies at the University of Washington in 1946.
 She then studied at Columbia University in New York City and obtained her Master's degree in architecture in 1949.
 She was one of the first Asian women to study architecture at University of Washington and the Columbia University's Graduate School of Architecture, Planning and Preservation.
 Wang earned her architecture licence in 1960.

 From 1953 to 1979, Wang worked with American architect Percival Goodman in New York City.
-She began working for him part-time as designer while still his student, and then worked for him full-time for almost thirty years, starting as an associate in 1960 and then becoming a partner.
+She began working for him part-time as a designer while being his student, and then worked for him full-time for almost thirty years, starting as an associate in 1960 and then becoming a partner.
 Wang's first project with Goodman was designing the Fairmount Temple in Beachwood Village, Ohio (1953).
 Goodman exerted great influence on her architectural ideas; like Goodman, she strongly believed in the notion of the architect as having a social responsibility through their work.
 She is quoted as saying “as a designer, you must concern yourself first and foremost with the well-being of the majority, not just the interests of a few wealthy people.”

 One of Wang's nicknames was the "architect in a qipao" due to the fact she often wore one to construction sites.
 Wang spoke out against the practice of prioritising private cars over public transport.
 One such example is when Wang and Goodman, in collaboration with their students at Columbia University, designed an unsolicited proposal for Manhattanville-on-Hudson that was intended to counter urban planner Robert Moses’ proposal to focus on building highways in mid-twentieth century New York.